IACS-CS/web-design-instructions/animation/sprites.md

 ## Example Sprite

 I created a very simple spritesheet using [Piskel App](https://www.piskelapp.com/p/create/sprite).
 There are other tools you can use as well -- just google "spritesheet creator" to find something; or you can look for previously existing spritesheets you can use in your game from other artists.
+[Here's a basic step-by-step walkthrough of working with piskelapp](https://app.tango.us/app/workflow/Workflow-with-Piskelapp-to-create-a-Spritesheet-5484e06854d04a23aa25dc757ea1cd3c)

 Some spritesheets come in rows and columns, to make my first example as simple as possible, I went ahead and set it to export in 1 row, so the image just looks like a slide reel, like this: